matt608/bytemaster.github.io/_posts/2015-02-24-BitShares-now-has-professional-PR-initiative.md

 ## The issues that we’re facing

-In every journey, we would learn more about our strength and weakness along the way.
+In every journey, we learn more about our strength and weakness along the way.
 We should embrace our strength and recognize our weakness.
 Either we evolve faster than the others to further the cause and avoid mistakes, or we would be defeated by those who could.
 It’s as simple as that.

 Bitshares platform and market pegged assets like BitUSD are our greatest achievement so far, it’s working.
-And it could have the potential to change the world as we know.
+And it could have the potential to change the world as we know it.
 The accuracy of the peg matters, but the issue with low market depth and low liquidity have been hindering the progress of mass adoption.
 If we can’t improve the situation, it would be hard to convince big businesses and merchants to adopt BitAssets.
 Without the mass adoption of BitAssets, Bitshares can not go any further in the long run.

 ## We need better PR to further our cause